markstringer-dti/markstringer-dti.github.io/dti.md

 In such a book, you might expect to find methods for spotting potential issues that might make a project "impossible" as early as possible.
 You might then expect the book to go on to talk about what to do in these seemingly impossible situations to make a project reasonable and deliverable and give it a chance of success.

-Finally, you might not be surprised if such a book also talked frankly about the things you might look for to satisfy yourself that a project is geninely impossible and gave advice on what to do in such circumstances, to keep ourselves and the people around us financially, physically and psychologically safe, so that you can walk away from a lost cause and move on to succeed on other projects, ride into the sunset to fight another day.
+Finally, you might not be surprised if such a book also talked frankly about the things you might look for to satisfy yourself that a project is genuinely impossible and gave advice on what to do in such circumstances, to keep ourselves and the people around us financially, physically and psychologically safe, so that you can walk away from a lost cause and move on to succeed on other projects, ride into the sunset to fight another day.

 If you're getting really demanding as a reader, you might also expect the book to talk about how deliver, not just on impossible projects, but also on impossible programmes, even in impossible organisations.
 Yes, if you're really demanding, you might want such a book to talk about how to deliver the impossible at scale.

 Well, this is that book.
 And it tries to meet all of these expectations.
 This is especially that book if your project, programme or organisation is in some part dependent on the development of software.

-If you read this book, you will definely learn, how to quickly identify seemingly impossible situations, how to manage and manipulate those situations so that's there's a chance, not just of delivery, but also of succees.
+If you read this book, you will definitely learn, how to quickly identify seemingly impossible situations, how to manage and manipulate those situations so that's there's a chance, not just of delivery, but also of success.
 You'll also get lots of advice about how to look after yourself and those around you while you're doing it.

 ## Chapter 2 - Agreed activity
 One of the great things about living in London is that you can sign up to all sorts of classes.
 Over the past ten years, I've repeatedly signed up for improvisation classes.
 Why?
 Because my experience is that every time I go to an improvisation class, I learn something new, more specifically, I have new experience, and these often somehow or other, turn out to be useful in real life.